rust-lang/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 - We try to provide a safe, simple and opaque offloading interface.
 - The "unit" of offloading is a function.
 - We try to not expose explicit data movement if Ownership gives us enough information.
-- Users can offload functions which contains parallel CPU code, but do not have final control over how the paralelism will be translated to co-processors.
+- Users can offload functions which contains parallel CPU code, but do not have final control over how the parallelism will be translated to co-processors.
 - We accept that hand-written CUDA/ROCm/..
 Kernels might be faster, but actively try to reduce differences.
 - We accept that we might need to provide additional control to the user to guide parallelism, if performance differences remain unacceptable large.
 - Offloaded code might not return exact same values as code executed on the CPU.
 We will work with t-(opsem?) to develop clear rules.